Team Building Activities

 2-in-1 scented candle making is a great team-building activity to try out.
 It requires participation from all members of the team and can be done relatively easily.
 Similar to the 2-in-1 Scented Candle Making Luxury series, participants are given dried flowers and orange peels to create a rustic themed candle.

 31. (CHRISTMAS EDITION) 2-in-1 Scented Candle

 It smells like Christmas in a jar.
 The 2-in-1 Scented Candle is packed with festive aromas to make your home smell Christmassy and welcoming all day long.
 Not only do they fill your room with a beautiful aroma, but they also produce the ambiance of fire when lit.

-The 2-in-1 Scented Candles come in jars of 4, making them perfect to bring together with friends and family, and has proven to be the best team-building activities.
+The 2-in-1 Scented Candles makes great decorative pieces too and they are perfect to bring together with friends and family as gifts, and has proven to be the best team-building activities.

 33. Marble Coaster